scookdev/shortener/README.md

 make build
 ```

-This creates a `shortener` binary.
+This creates a `urlshortener` binary.

 ---